Sitecore® Experience Analytics helps you to gain insight into the value of customer visits to your marketing goals.

 - Dashboard – provides an overview of key analytics and performance indicators.

-- Audience – helps you gain an understanding of who your visitors are, where they’ve come from, and the effectiveness of your buyer persona strategies.
+- Audience – helps you to gain an understanding of who your visitors are, where they’ve come from, and the effectiveness of your buyer persona strategies.

 - Acquisition – outlines what is driving traffic to your website, e.g., which campaign, channel, keywords or referring site—including offline behaviour.

-- Behaviour – helps you analyse your visitors’ behaviour.
+- Behaviour – helps you to analyse your visitors’ behaviour.
 What pages did they visit?
 What did they download on that page?

-- Conversion – helps you understand what is most effective in driving customer interest in your product or service.
+- Conversion – helps you to understand what is most effective in driving customer interest in your product or service.

 Sitecore Experience Analytics features